CLOSE MENU

 Our Team

-Meet the teams from MGH, Johns Hopkins, and UCSF who have led the vision and operations of the National Home-Based Primary Care Learning Network since 2012.
+Meet the teams from MGH and Johns Hopkins who have led the vision and operations of the National Home-Based Primary Care Learning Network since 2012.

 Christine Ritchie, MD, MSPH, FACP, FAAHPM